jones139/parkrunRoster/README.md

   Note that make start starts the app with automatic re-starting, so it will re-start even if you re-boot the computer.
 To stop it do 'make stop'

   For debugging, make logs is useful.

+# Things to Do
+   - Make the number of marshals, timekeepers etc. required a function of which parkrun is selected
+   - Make the output prettier
+   - Add some text to the web site to explain what it does and what the colours mean.